 10.3 How detailed is the legal due diligence (including compliance) conducted by private equity investors prior to any acquisitions (e.g. typical timeframes, materiality, scope etc.)?
-Do private equity investors engage outside counsel / professionals to conduct all legal / compliance due diligence or is any conducted in-house?

 The level of legal due diligence will vary from transaction to transaction.
 Typically, diligence will be conducted over a three to six-week period.
 Materiality thresholds will vary from sector to sector but in a business with a small number of key contracts, a PE buyer may set no materiality threshold on those key contracts.
-Typically outside counsel are engaged to conduct diligence.